Pangolins are poached from the wild to be sold into the global wildlife trade

-Music icon Jann Arden joins World Animal Protection in calling for an end to the global wildlife trade
+Music icons Jann Arden and Buffy Sainte-Marie join World Animal Protection in calling for an end to the global wildlife trade

-Award winning singers and animal advocate Jann Arden is joining forces with World Animal Protection in calling on the federal government to permanently ban the global wildlife trade.
+Award winning singers and animal advocates Jann Arden and Buffy Sainte-Marie are joining forces with World Animal Protection calling on the federal government to permanently ban the global wildlife trade.

 In an open joint letter to the Prime Minister, World Animal Protection states this would help prevent future pandemics such as COVID-19.
 Jann Arden and Buffy Sainte-Marie, along with a growing coalition of Canadian animal protection groups, zoonotic disease experts and ecologists, have signed the letter.